ben-wilson-github/bw_tools/docs/install.rst

 How To Install
 ==============

-.. admonition:: Have A Previous Installed?
+.. admonition:: Have A Previous Version Installed?
    :class: important

     You must first manually delete the previous version of bw_tools from your plugins folders.